Reading Time: 10 minutes

 There’s something about NOLA which is unlike any other city.
 Despite the devastation of Hurricane Katrina, the city – and Louisiana state as a whole remains a happy destination.
 It’s on most people’s bucket list – if only for a visit.
 Home to many happy people, the Mardi Gras is on people’s minds all year long, although the actual season is only a few weeks long.
 And then of course, there’s food and music everywhere.
 It’s a place unlike any other.

 This feel-good city brings to mind Creole cruising, jazz, beads and parades, which in turn brings nearly 18 million visitors to New Orleans every year.
-Moreover, it is home to just under 400,000 residents (2018) and described as a melting pot of American, African and French cultures.
-Probably the best way to describe city life in New Orleans, is “laid back”.
+New Orleans is home to about 364,659 residents as of 2023, a melting pot of American, African, and French cultures.
+The best way to describe city life in New Orleans?
+Probably ‘laid back’.

 Rich in history and culture, New Orleans is a colorful, vibrant city with a round-the-clock nightlife that embodies the Mardi Gras spirit.
 The actual Mardi Gras carnival takes place in late winter, and involves brightly colored costumes, and raucous street parties.

 Snowbirds in New Orleans

 The Big Easy is amazing for a snowbird vacation when the northern states are covered in snow.
 But is it a good decision for you to move to New Orleans permanently?

 In this post, we’re going to look at the pros and cons of relocating to New Orleans, and provide you with helpful resources to do your research and make an informed decision.

 Not yet settled on moving to New Orleans?
 Check out these guides for popular cities: